 NANAVATY DAVENPORT STUDLEY WHITE LLP

-depends upon how well it understands the needs of its clients and how competently and efficiently it meets those needs.
+The success of an accounting firm depends upon how well it understands the needs of its clients and how competently and efficiently it meets those needs.

 At NDSW our niche in the marketplace is our full-service approach for all clients.